rxue/learning-dirary/books/Java/EE/7/oracle-java-ee-7-tutorial/PartIIITheWebTier/README.md

 ## Sending an Ajax Request
 > Behind the scenes, the `jsf.ajax.request()` method of the *JavaScript resource library* collects the data provided by `f:ajax` tag and posts the request to the JavaServer Faces lifecycle.

+# Chapter 15.
+Creating Custom UI Components and Other Custom Objects
+## Determining Whether You Need a Custom Components or Renderer
+### When to Use a Custom Renderer

 # 16. Configuring JavaServer Faces Applications
 ## 16.1.
 Using Annoation to Configure Managed Beans
 > The `@Named` annotation in a class, along with a scope annotation, automatically registers that class as a resource with the JavaServer Faces implementation.
 A bean that uses these annotations is a *CDI managed bean*.